menu

 An Olympic standard for waste

-“The best waste is the waste that is not produced,” is the organisers’ motto, which is crucial to halving CO₂ emissions compared to the previous Olympics.
+“The best waste is the waste that is not produced,” was the organisers’ motto, which is crucial to halving CO₂ emissions compared to the previous Olympics.
 To the rallying cry of “Do with less.
-Do it better”, the scheme taps into Paris’ existing circular economy scheme – it relies on responsible consumption, recycling, and the sorting of waste.
+Do it better”, the scheme tapped into Paris’ existing circular economy scheme, relying on responsible consumption, recycling, and the sorting of waste.

-As part of the Paris Games’ environmental strategy, the consumer goods’ life cycle is extended.
-All catering equipment and infrastructure, for example, will be reused after the Games.
-Organisers are also reducing single-use plastic by 50%, cutting food waste by better matching quantities with needs, and redistributing leftover food.
+As part of the Paris Games’ environmental strategy, the consumer goods’ life cycle was extended.
+All catering equipment and infrastructure, for example, are meant to be reused after the Games.
+Organisers also reduced single-use plastic by 50%, cutting food waste by better matching quantities with needs, and redistributing leftover food.

-Except for the newly built Aquatic Centre, the Olympics are taking place in 95% of pre-existing infrastructure.
+Except for the newly built Aquatic Centre, the Olympics took place 95% of pre-existing infrastructure.

-The athletes’ medals are made of 100% recycled metal and include a fragment of the Eiffel Tower – placed in the middle of the medals’ design, the fragment comes from the iron discarded when the monument underwent renovation works in the 20th century.
+The athletes’ medals were made of 100% recycled metal and included a fragment of the Eiffel Tower – placed in the middle of the medals’ design, the fragment came from the iron discarded when the monument underwent renovation works in the 20th century.

-The Games are also powered by 100% renewable energy, while 400km of new bike lanes are ramping up the city’s efforts to promote sustainable mobility.
-To minimise transport carbon footprint, all venues can be reached by public transport and by bike.
+The Games were also powered by 100% renewable energy, while 400km of new bike lanes ramped up the city’s efforts to promote sustainable mobility.
+To minimise transport carbon footprint, all venues could be reached by public transport and by bike.

-With the Games over in September, rubbish will be the leftover witness of Olympic triumph and disaster, lying bare at the bottom of some bin.
-But if all goes according to plan, this year’s waste will be considerably less than in previous editions of the event.
+After the Games , rubbish was the leftover witness of Olympic triumph and disaster, lying bare at the bottom of some bin.
+But if all went according to plan, this year’s was considerably less than in previous editions of the event.

 Materials bearing the memory of Olympic glory will find new use and a new lease on life, as Paris leaves a legacy for the Games to come.